GFDRR/mentoring-guide/_modules/web_servers/nginx.md

 nginx
 =====

 nginx is a web server with a focus on high concurrency, performance and low memory usage.
-It is open source (BSD) and runs on all popular operating systems.
+It can host applications written in most popular web framework, is open source (BSD) and runs on all popular operating systems.
 It is the most widely used alternative to apache.

 Goals/Objectives/Outcomes
 -------------------------